sony/nmos-cpp/Documents/Tutorial.md

 ## Start an NMOS Registry

 Run the **nmos-cpp-registry** application.
 Configuration parameters may be passed on the command-line, or in a configuration file, as JSON.
 Each named parameter is specified as a field in a JSON object.
-The parameters that can be specified, and default values where applicable, are described in [nmos/settings.h](../Development/nmos/settings.h), in the repository.
+The provided [nmos-cpp-registry/config.json](../Development/nmos-cpp-registry/config.json) may be used as a starting point, or refer directly to the source code in [nmos/settings.h](../Development/nmos/settings.h).

 For example, to launch the application without verbose logging, try ``./nmos-cpp-registry "{\"logging_level\":0}"``, or ``./nmos-cpp-registry config.json`` with a file config.json: